damianhakert/damianhakert.github.io/source/handbook/contracts/index.md

 Assuming that the [hiring process](https://about.gitlab.com/handbook/hiring/) went smoothly, now it is time to prepare the applicable contracts.
 The following set of steps should suffice:

+1. Select the relevant contracts to copy them into Word or a Google Doc (see next step for details).
+Employees / Contractors should always be employed by the GitLab entity where they are located (e.g. GitLab BV should not contract with contractors / employees in the US and vice versa).
+If the employee is in the US, GitLab Inc. should be the hiring/contracting entity.
+In all other regions GitLab BV should be the hiring / contracting entity.
 1. Copy the relevant contracts to a single Word or Google Doc (Word does a better job of retaining formatting).
   * NOTE: Remember that regardless of the status of the new team member, i.e. contractor or employee for either GitLab Inc., or GitLab BV, a PIAA must be included with the contract.